 In Python programming, Operators in general are used to perform operations on values and variables.
 These are standard symbols used for the purpose of logical and arithmetic operations.
 In this article, we will look into different types of Python operators.

 - OPERATORS: These are the special symbols.
 Eg- + , * , /, etc.

 - OPERAND: It is the value on which the operator is applied.

-Arithmetic operators are used to performing mathematical operations like addition, subtraction, multiplication, and division.
+Python Arithmetic operators are used to perform basic mathematical operations like addition, subtraction, multiplication, and division.

-- In Python 3.x the result of division is a floating-point while in Python 2.x division of 2 integer was an integer and to obtain an integer result in Python 3.x floored (// integer) is used.
+In Python 3.x the result of division is a floating-point while in Python 2.x division of 2 integers was an integer.
+To obtain an integer result in Python 3.x floored (// integer) is used.

 |+||Addition: adds two operands||x + y|